Originally written for The Body Builder, a publication of Highland Park Church.

 So who do I think we are (or who do I want us to be)?
 I believe we are what used to be called “fundamentalist” a hundred years ago.
 Right now, we are without a name.
 We are sort of conservative evangelical, sort of fundamental (without the legalism and man-made rules associated with modern fundamentalism).
 Though non-denominational, we are not far removed from groups like the IFCA, The Evangelical Free Church, General Association of Regular Baptist Churches, Grace Brethren Churches, or even the moderately charismatic Calvary Chapel Churches.
 We long to be faithful disciples of Jesus Christ.
 He is the Jewish Messiah and the Savior of mankind.
 We seek to be like the Berean believers in Acts 17:11, “Now these Jews were more noble than those in Thessalonica; they received the word with all eagerness, examining the Scriptures daily to see if these things were so.”

-Ed Vasicek was raised as a Roman Catholic in Cicero, Illinois.
-During his senior year in high school (1974), Cicero Bible Church reached out to him, and he received Jesus Christ as his Savior by faith alone.
-Ed earned his BA at Moody Bible Institute.
-He has served as pastor of Highland Park Church since 1983.
+Ed Vasicek was raised as a Roman Catholic but, during high school, Cicero (IL) Bible Church reached out to him, and he received Jesus Christ as his Savior by faith alone.
+Ed earned his BA at Moody Bible Institute and served as pastor for many years at Highland Park Church, where he is now pastor emeritus.
 Ed and his wife, Marylu, have two adult children.
-Ed has written over 500 weekly columns for the opinion page of the Kokomo Tribune, published articles in Pulpit Helps magazine, and posted many papers at his church website.
-You can access them at www.highlandpc.com.
-He has also published the Jewish Roots book, The Midrash Key.
+Ed has published over 1,000 columns for the opinion page of the Kokomo Tribune, published articles in Pulpit Helps magazine, and posted many papers which are available at edvasicek.com.
+Ed has also published the The Midrash Key and The Amazing Doctrines of Paul As Midrash: The Jewish Roots and Old Testament Sources for Paul's Teachings.

 Yeah, Joel, I am grateful for my background.
 I think we are two peas in a pod.